Portslade Aldridge Community Academy: Location and history

 The Chalky Road site was previously known as Portslade Secondary Modern School for Girls, (circa 1947) and then later Mile Oak Girls School, (circa 1954).
 The school was renamed Portslade Community College in the 1970s, and was opened by Margaret Thatcher, while Secretary of State for Education.

 Sixth Form Centre

-The sixth form centre is now situated on the main Chalky Road site in the new £12.7 million campus that has recently been built.
-Previously, it was located about a mile away from the main site, at the top of Portslade High Street.
-This site has also been used in the past for Windlesham School, Portslade Secondary Modern, and Portslade Community College Lower School.
-The Sixth Form college was previously located within the old Mile Oak Approved school in the 1960s and 1970s, in Mile Oak Road.
+PACA Sixth Form closed in 2019.

 Move to academy status

 In 2009, an OFSTED inspection judged the overall effectiveness of the school "inadequate" and found that "Standards are exceptionally low".
 A further inspection led to the decision that the school required special measures.

 The Aldridge Foundation, led by Rod Aldridge, expressed an interest in 2009 in sponsoring PCC to become an academy, in the same way that it had sponsored the academy at Falmer High School.
 This was approved by the Department for Education and finally agreed by the City Council in February 2011.

 The council report proposing the closure of PCC to make way for the academy stated that to leave PCC unchanged was "not considered acceptable as in discussions with the DfE it has been agreed that the school requires significant structural change to improve the results achieved by the school".
 The sum of £12.7 million will be available to the academy which will enable the sixth form provision to be moved to the main site at Mile Oak, as well as providing new science facilities.